 October 1 – 30, 2022

-In 2022, The Bentway teamed up with our neighbours at Exhibition Place to demonstrate the benefits of connectivity between our sites and to showcase new ways to enliven under-Gardiner spaces.
-Striped Canary created a large-scale art project that invited visitors to discover a massive, hidden storage chamber under the Expressway.
+In 2022, The Bentway teamed up again with our neighbours at Exhibition Place to demonstrate the benefits of connectivity between our sites.
+Artist duo Striped Canary created a large-scale art project that invited visitors back into a set of hidden “Cubicles” under the Gardiner.